Jing Reec: Melbourne Victory

 On 3 July 2024, Reec joined A-League Men club Melbourne Victory on a permanent deal, signing a three-year contract with the club.

 International career

 Reec was selected in the Australian under-20 squad for the 2023 AFC U-20 Asian Cup.

+Personal life

+Reec was born on 12 June 2003 a refugee camp in Cairo, Egypt, Reec moved to Australia at six months old.

+Reec is the eighth of ten children, with six older brothers, with Reec's mother raising Reec and all his siblings by herself after she and Reec's father divorced.